-Over the years, there are frequent mergers and acquisitions within the life insurance industry and old policies are often transferred to new companies.
+Over the years, there are frequent mergers and acquisitions within the life and health insurance industry and old policies are often transferred to new companies.
 If you have an old policy or lost policy and are unable to get current information about it email us at firstname.lastname@example.org or call 212-202-4243 for assistance.

 No. The limit applies to you and your spouse separately.
 You and your spouse would have individual protection of up to $500,000 each.
 The rules are different for single annuities held jointly.
 If you have questions email us at email@example.com or call 212-202-4243.

 The New York Guaranty Corporation covers annuities in an amount up to $500,000 in present value of annuity benefits with respect to “one life,” regardless of the number of policies or contracts.
 In determining the life (or lives) used to apply the coverage level, there are differences between “Deferred Annuity Contracts” and “Income Annuity Contracts”.
 In the case of a Deferred Annuity Contract, there is one coverage level even for contracts with multiple annuitants and/or multiple owners.
 However, if the contract is an Income Annuity Contract, and there are multiple annuitants, then multiple coverage levels will be applied based on the life of each annuitant.
 On the other hand, jointly “owned” annuities (regardless of whether the contract is a Deferred Annuity or an Income Annuity) are always treated as having a single owner (i.e., the owners are treated as a single unit).
 Therefore, the existence of multiple owners does not impact the amount of coverage provided.
 If you questions please call 212-202-4243 or email us at firstname.lastname@example.org.